PM Modi offers prayer at centuries-old Jeshoreshwari Kali temple in Bangladesh | Law-Order

 PM Modi offers prayer at centuries-old Jeshoreshwari Kali temple in Bangladesh

-Prime Minister Narendra Modi on Saturday offered prayers at the centuries-old Jeshoreshwari Kali temple in Ishwaripur village in southwestern Bangladesh and announced that India will build a multipurpose community hall for the worshippers.
+Prime Minister Narendra Modi on Saturday offered prayers at the centuries-old Jeshoreshwari Kali temple in Ishwaripur village in southwestern Bangladesh and announced that India would construct a community hall-cum cyclone shelter attached to the temple.
+On the second day of his two-day visit to Bangladesh, Prime Minister Modi performed pooja at the temple in Satkhira, which is one of the 51 Shaktipeeths in the Puranic tradition.
+Modi also placed handmade mukut, made of silver with gold plating on Goddess kali.
+This mukut was handmade over three weeks by a local artisan.

-Modi, who was covering his face with a mask, was welcomed in a traditional way upon his arrival at the temple.

-Inside the temple, Modi offered prayers and sat on the floor while the priest was reciting the religious texts. ''Feeling blessed after praying at the Jeshoreshwari Kali Temple,” Modi tweeted after offering prayers at the temple in southwestern Shatkhira district, bordering India.
+''Feeling blessed after praying at the Jeshoreshwari Kali Temple,” Modi tweeted after offering prayers at the temple.

-''PM @narendramodi places hand made Mukut on Ma Kali.
-Mukut made of silver with gold plating.
-Hand made over three weeks by a traditional artisan,'' Ministry of External Affairs Spokesperson Arindam Bagchi tweeted.

 Speaking outside the temple, Modi said that he prayed to Goddess Kali to free the human race from COVID-19.